Brush Creek Treatment Plant

 Odor and Noise Control

 Odor and noise management is an ongoing process.
 We need your cooperation and assistance in resolving these issues.
 If you notice odors or excessive noise coming from the sewage treatment plant on Powell Road, please let us know.
 We maintain a record of all complaints and document the circumstances surrounding them.
 Your input allows us to further troubleshoot and improve conditions.
-Complete and submit a Brush Creek Odor and Noise Complaint Form
+The form has been updated to a new format.
+This change will aide in compiling notifications into one location within the Utilities Department.
+Please use the form for all odor and noise concerns.
+Thank you.
+Click here for the new form.

 The Township utilizes many resources to minimize the impact of odors and equipment noise to the surrounding neighborhoods.
 For a detailed summary, view the Brush Creek Odor Management Plan.